Santa2explore/internationalize/README.md

 # Internationalize

 # Build Under Process, Note: Dont Download and Use.

+## DESCRIPTION
 Internationalize is a ruby library for transfering your local Rails (-version > 3.0 ) project to an I18n format.